testpuddle/Minting-NFTs/README.md

 These are my notes and may contain inaccuracies.
 Use the information at your own risk.
 No warranty is implied or offered.

-## Read the PDF pr watch the Powerpoint slide show (The first section deals with DIP721NFT).
+## Read the PDF or watch the Powerpoint slideshow
+(The first 30 slides deals with DIP721NFT).

 https://github.com/testpuddle/Minting-NFTs/blob/main/NFTmakingv1.pdf